Item Glossary

 L

 • Liella!: The fourth main group in the Love Live! franchise.
-Five rookie seiyuu, including the notable Chinese Love Live! cosplayer Liyuu, were selected for this once-secretive anime and live music project.
+Initially starting as 5 rookie seiyuu, including the notable Chinese Love Live! cosplayer Liyuu, were selected for this once-secretive anime and live music project.
 Instead of starting as a group of nine members evenly divided between school years, Liella's original five members were first-years at a newly-opened school, and each season of their anime follows one year of their high school life, adding new friends to Liella's roster with each season.

 • Lightstick: See Concert stick.